-The carrying amount of investments in subsidiaries is shown at fair value.
-During the current year, there were no impairments of investments in the Company.
+The carrying amount of the investment in subsidiary is shown at fair value.
+During the current year, there were no impairments of investments in the Company (2022: Rnil).
+The subsidiary is incorporated in South Africa and shares the year-end of the Company.